mooreds/docs-1/references/sql-operations.md

 ]
 ```

-_Using table aliases:_
+_Using operation aliases:_

-When a table is marked with alias \(see [table alias](https://github.com/transposit/docs/tree/052cc31e86f4f0cb3c4c208bac0f55fd4ad10d9b/references/tql-reference.md#connector-alias)\) the same table alias can be used as a qualifier in the beginning of the path to define exactly where to do the lookup for the path \(the results of which table to use\).
-This is useful when the query contains more than one table \(for example in [join query](https://github.com/transposit/docs/tree/052cc31e86f4f0cb3c4c208bac0f55fd4ad10d9b/references/tql-reference.md#join-query)\).
+When an operation is marked with alias \(see [operation alias](https://github.com/transposit/docs/tree/052cc31e86f4f0cb3c4c208bac0f55fd4ad10d9b/references/tql-reference.md#operation-alias)\) the same operation alias can be used as a qualifier in the beginning of the path to define exactly where to do the lookup for the path \(the results of which operation to use\).
+This is useful when the query contains more than one operation \(for example in [join query](https://github.com/transposit/docs/tree/052cc31e86f4f0cb3c4c208bac0f55fd4ad10d9b/references/tql-reference.md#join-query)\).

 ```sql
 SELECT T.col1